Life Insurance After Retirement: What Canadians Need to Know

 Do retirees need life insurance?

-With the majority of child-rearing expenses and big-ticket purchases behind them, life insurance isn’t as critical for retirement planning as it is for young families.
+By retirement, many of life’s biggest expensesβ€”such as raising children and buying a homeβ€”are already in the rearview mirror, making life insurance less critical than it is for younger families.
 But life insurance can be worth it if you have dependents or outstanding debts such as a business loan, car loan, or mortgage.

 By providing a tax-free financial safety net for your loved ones and reducing the need to rely on your savings, life insurance for seniors can provide peace of mind during your golden years.